RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 [^ Top of page](#)
 Our final step is to configure the Business Application Studio (BAS) which is the development environment for the FrontEnd.
 Here, our browser applications will be implemented later on.

 To get started, open the [Business Application Studio](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/index.html).
-If asked, select *msgsystems-sci.accounts.ondemand.com* for signing in.
-Once the BAS has opened, you'll have to *Create Dev Space*: Select the name *Fiori* and the application type *SAP Fiori* and click on *Create Dev Space*.
+If asked, select *ahg2zqgbd.accounts.ondemand.com* for signing in.
+Once the BAS has opened, you'll have to click *Create Dev Space*: Select the name *Fiori* and the application type *SAP Fiori* and click on *Create Dev Space*.
 Your Dev Space will automatically be started - this may take some minutes.
 Meanwhile you can store a browser bookmark for the BAS.
 Once it's *running*, open the Dev Space.

 ### 5. Connecting BAS with the ABAP Environment
 [^ Top of page](#)
 Now we'll have to connect the BAS with Cloud Foundry in order to use OData services from the BackEnd in our FrontEnd app.
-Therefore, open [BAS](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/index.html) again via your browser bookmark.
+Therefore, open [BAS](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/index.html) again via your browser bookmark and open your Fiori Dev Space.

 Click on the *hamburger menu* in the top left corner and select *Terminal* > *New Terminal...*.
 Type `cf login --sso` into the opened editor and confirm via *Enter*.
 Paste the API endpoint `https://api.cf.eu10-004.hana.ondemand.com` and confirm via Enter.
-You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click` and enter `msgsystems-sci-platform` as origin key.
+You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click` and enter `ahg2zqgbd-platform` as origin key, click the second button.
 You will get a passcode afterwards (but might have to login again with user and password).

 Copy this passcode, paste it back into the BAS Terminal and click `Enter`.
 You won't see that the passcode was pasted, the input field will remain empty.
 Just be confident of yourself and press `Enter` anyways!
 You should get a green *OK* message in the Terminal and are finally good to go.